wtnwin111/interview/README.md

     17-N) [top coder] MiniPaint: http://community.topcoder.com/stat?c=problem_statement&pm=1996&rd=4710
     18) [Introduction to Algorithm Chp.15] The assembly line problem
     19) Longest Common Subsequence and Longest Common Substring, see C11_11_LongestCommonSubsequence and C11_12_LongestCommonSubstring
+    20) find sub array which sum closest to K. see C4_12

 ##C13: Path Finding
     To solve a problem when there is no clear algorithm for computing a valid solution, we turn to path finding.
 In this chapter we will